Alex Vindman: National Security Council

-Vindman stated additionally that he was concerned by two events, both of which he objected to with senior officials in real time, and which he reported to the National Security Council's lead attorney.
+Vindman said that he was concerned by two events, both of which he objected to with senior officials in real time, and which he reported to the National Security Council's lead attorney.
 The first event occurred at a July 10 meeting between Ukraine's then Secretary of National Security and Defense Council Oleksandr Danylyuk, and then US National Security Advisor John Bolton, at which Ambassadors Volker and Sondland, and Energy Secretary Rick Perry were in attendance, and at which Sondland asked Ukraine to launch investigations into the Bidens in order to get a meeting with President Trump.
 Vindman states that Bolton cut the meeting short, and that both Vindman and Hill told Ambassador Sondland that his comments were inappropriate and reported their concerns to the lead counsel of the NSC.

-The second event occurred on a July 25 telephone call between Presidents Trump and Zelenskyy.
+The second event was during a July 25 telephone call between Presidents Trump and Zelenskyy.
 Vindman states, "I was concerned by the call.
 I did not think it was proper to demand that a foreign government investigate a U.S. citizen, and I was worried about the implications for the U.S. Government's support of Ukraine.
 I realized that if Ukraine pursued an investigation into the Bidens and Burisma, it would likely be interpreted as a partisan play which would undoubtedly result in Ukraine losing the bipartisan support it has thus far maintained.
 This would all undermine U.S. national security."
 Vindman also stated that he reported his concern to the NSC's lead counsel, John Eisenberg.

-Vindman later testified in person before the US House of Representatives on November 19, 2019.
+Vindman later testified in person before the U.S. House of Representatives on November 19, 2019.
 In his testimony, Vindman stated that in the course of his official duties and standard NSC coordination obligations, he provided a summary of the call via classified means to two core members of his policy committee, one of whom was an intelligence official, concluding that the President's "demand" for an investigation was "improper".
 Because of his testimony, Vindman was denounced by Trump and repeatedly attacked by Republican lawmakers and television commentators.
 As a result, he reached out to the Army regarding his and his family's safety.